alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/04/pipelines-for-dotnet.md

 Runs the solution's unit tests to ensure that they are passing.

-In this step, we can produce a report that shows the coverage level of the unit tests against the code, revealing which classes, methods and lines were covered by the tests. [reportgenerator](https://reportgenerator.io) is the main tool for these reports in .NET projects.
+In this step, we can produce a report that shows the coverage level of the unit tests against the code, revealing which classes, methods and lines were covered by the tests.
+[ReportGenerator](https://reportgenerator.io) is the main tool for these reports in .NET projects.

 Command line:

 * Unit tests: `dotnet test`
 * Coverage report: `reportgenerator`

-### sbom

-SBOM, *software bill of materials*, is a document that informs which components were used to produce a program or a library.

-This document is of utmost importance for critical software, because with it, organizations can easily know which of its applications are in danger when a vulnerability in a library is reported.
-After the [2020 cyberattack on the USA government](https://www.eetimes.com/solarwinds-fallout-are-sboms-the-answer/), SBOMs became a fundamental practice.

-I recommend the [CycloneDX](https://github.com/CycloneDX/cyclonedx-dotnet) format, for being more succinct and easier to read.

-Command line:

-* In SPDX format: `sbom-tool generate`
-* In CycloneDX format: `dotnet CycloneDX`

 ### publish